MonirSaikat/MonirSaikat/posts/php-mysqli-essential.md

 ---
-title: Database connection in PHP with mysqli
+title: DB connection in PHP with mysqli
 slug: php-mysqli-essential
 tags: php, mysql, mysqli-extension
 date: 13 March, 2023
 ---

-# Database connection in PHP with mysqli
+# DB connection in PHP with mysqli

 In this tutorial we will se how to connect to mysql database with php using the mysqli extension.